awbored/SecretTV-Playlist/README.md

 # 2023/10/02 - SecretTV Playlist 🎃🎃🎃

+Halloween season is started!
+We will return to our regular binge of Cousteau and Sagan in November!
+For long time viewers there will be some reruns!
+Throughout October we will find different Halloween specials and we will do a long marathon when we get closer to Halloween.

 SecretTV Playlist:
 1. Secret TV Roller Coaster (intro)
 2. AT&T "You Will" Commercials (1993)